nuta/operating-system-in-1000-lines/website/en/17-outro.md

 My favorite is this [RISC-V version of xv6](https://github.com/mit-pdos/xv6-riscv).
 This is a UNIX-like OS for educational purposes, and it comes with an [explanatory book (in English)](https://pdos.csail.mit.edu/6.828/2022/).
 It's recommended for those who want to learn about UNIX-specific features like `fork(2)`.

-Another one is my project [Starina](https://starina.dev), a microkernel-based OS written in Rust.
-This is still very experimental, but would be interesting for those who want to learn about microkernel architecture and how Rust shines in OS development.
+Another one is my project [FTL](https://github.com/nuta/ftl), a Linux-compatible kernel in "userspace OS" design, where OS is implemented as a library.
+This is still very experimental, but would be interesting for those who want to learn about a different approach to build an OS.

 ## Feedback is very welcome!